WELCOME FROM ANDREW

 Monitors: Quinn Redmond

-Assistant Tech: Kyle Langdon
+Assistant Tech: Brianna Rubens

 Lighting: Dayne DeHaven